TrainWeb.org Facebook Page

 More logs create even more wood chips.

-The train passes through "The Narrows" as it is called on this railroad on the final miles into our destination of Sweethome.
+Passing through "The Narrows", as it is called on this railroad, on the final miles into our destination.

-As we were nearing Lebanon, Bob came through the train announcing a photo opportunity for the passengers that he discussed with the excellent A&E train crew.
-The plan would be spot the train at the street crossing and open both vestibules on both sides of the train there.
+As we neared Lebanon, Bob came through the train announcing a photo opportunity for the passengers that he discussed with the excellent AERC train crew, which was to spot the train at the street crossing and open both vestibules on both sides of the train there.
 People who did not want to take any more photographs were free to detrain and leave.
-The rest of us with cameras would detrain on the west side of the train and line up for the spotting of our Black Widow SD9 with the BN Lebanon station sign as a prop.
+The rest of us with cameras would detrain on the west side and line up for the spotting of our Black Widow SD9 with the BN Lebanon station sign as a prop.
 Once everyone was off the train, and I had told the conductor what to do, we spotted the train in perfect position for still photography.
-All the passengers who wanted to would then have another opportunity to take more pictures of the train.
-I detrained first and walked down to shoot a few more pictures of the train before everyone else.

-The views from the other photo line of the train arriving this morning.
-I was not able to be in two spots at the same time but managed to get down to that spot before anyone else.
-I walked to where I knew the engine would be lined up with the sign and they backed the train into perfect position and I took my pictures.
+The views from the other photo line of the train arriving this morning and while I was not able to be in two spots at the same time, managed to get down to that spot before anyone else.
+I walked to where I knew the engine would be lined up with the sign and the crew reversed the train into perfect position.

 WPRX generator car 1402 built by Pullman in 1926 as sleeper "Point Richards".
 In 1948, it became Southern Railway 2433 and was re-built in 1952 to steam generator (battery charger) BC2, later renumbered to 960605, then Norfolk Southern 26.
 In 1990, this car was sold to the New Georgia Railroad as NGRX 1402, sold at the New Georgia auction in 1995 to Lou Steplock-Wyoming & Pacific as WPRX 1402.
 Steplock was one of the partners in the Montana Daylight operation before it was bought out by AOE and rebranded Montana Rockies Rail Tours.
 It was later acquired by the Albany and Eastern.